kuloud/Github-Release-Action/README.md

 on:
   push:
     tags:
-      - 'v*'
+      - "v*"
 jobs:
   build:
     runs-on: ubuntu-latest
     steps:
-    - uses: actions/checkout@v3
+      - uses: actions/checkout@v4
       - name: Create a Release
-      uses: elgohr/Github-Release-Action@v5
+        uses: kuloud/Github-Release-Action@v1
         env:
           GH_TOKEN: ${{ secrets.GITHUB_TOKEN }}
         with:
           title: MyReleaseMessage
+          draft: false
+          prerelease: false
 ```

 ## Mandatory Arguments

 ### title

 `title` is a message which should appear in the release.
 May contain spaces.

 ## Optional Arguments

+### tag_name

+`tag_name` is the name of the tag for the release.
+If not provided, it will use the current git tag.

+### body

+`body` is the text content of the release.
+Can be used to provide detailed release notes.

+### draft

+`draft` determines whether the release should be created as a draft.
+Default is false.

+### prerelease

+`prerelease` specifies if this is a prerelease.
+Default is false.

 ### workdir

 `workdir` can be used to specify a directory that contains the repository to be published.

+### generate_notes

+`generate_notes` automatically generates release notes if set to true.
+Default is false.

+### notes

+`notes` allows you to specify release notes directly.

+### notes_file

+`notes_file` is the path to a file containing release notes.

+### discussion_category

+`discussion_category` specifies the GitHub Discussions category to create for this release.

+### target

+`target` allows you to specify the target branch or commit for the release.

+### verify_tag

+`verify_tag` verifies if the tag exists before creating the release.
+Default is false.

 ## Notes